Changes to the association laws start on 1 September 2016

 An incorporated association has its own legal identity separate from its members, providing protection to members in legal transactions.

 While there are benefits to be gained from incorporation, there are also obligations.
-For example, incorporation requires the payment of application fees and requires the association to maintain proper financial and membership records and registers.
+These include annual reporting obligations, maintaining minutes, proper financial and membership records and registers.

 Incorporation is not compulsory and you may wish to seek advice from a solicitor, accountant, governing or funding body on whether incorporation is appropriate.